wessenstam/stageworkshop/guidebook.md

           ./stage_workshop.sh -f example_pocs.txt -w 1 #calm

-        - In the terminal, copy and paste the command to monitor the ````stage_calmhow.sh```` progress on a CVM.
+   3. After the automation is uploaded to the cluster CVM, copy and paste the command to monitor the ````stage_calmhow.sh```` progress.

    3. __Browser:__ Reload the PE URL, accept security override, login as admin and password to PE EULA.
    4. __Terminal:__ Once PE UI configured, reload browser to show EULA bypassed or decline EULA.

       - *BUG:* Once Authentication Server is up, you can login as a SSP admin = adminuser05@ntnxlab.local
   5. __Browser:__